 Poop Bags and a Scoop: Responsible dog ownership isn’t always a bouquet of roses, but our neighbors appreciate it when we clean up after our pooches.

-Grooming Supplies: A brush, comb and shampoo for your dog are basic supplies unless you plan to have your dog professionally groomed.
+Grooming Supplies: A brush, comb and shampoo and best dog clippers for grooming at home, these are basic supplies unless you plan to have your dog professionally groomed.

 Toys: Of course, buy toys!
 Check for small parts that the dog could swallow or that could be a choking hazard.

 Bedding: You can use an old blanket for your dog to sleep and rest on.
 Most dogs love to sleep in your bedroom so they can keep an eye on you, but you can train your dog to sleep wherever you wish.

 Unless you’re rescuing a dog with a known illness or injury, you’ll be better off starting out with a healthy dog.

 - bright eyes, with no discharge of any sort

 - a well-proportioned body